Connor323/Eye-Fundus-Image-Segmentation/README.md

 ```Python
 python thprobing.py RESULT_OF_GAUSSIAN_MATCHED_FILTER
 ```
-Note: to implement this algorithm, you need to obtain the Gaussian matched filter reuslt from first algorithm (the second output from mfr.py).
+Note: to implement this algorithm, you need to obtain the Gaussian matched filter result from first algorithm (the second output from mfr.py).

 ### Results
 Generate vessels from each probes (the blue dots).